 What Happens When The Animal Is Adopted?

-For more information the role of a foster parent in the adoption process please click here.
+For more information on the role of a foster parent in the adoption process please see our Foster Manual.

 What If I Want To Adopt My Foster?

 We love it when this happens!
 Please fill in an adoption application, sign an adoption (Transfer) agreement and pay the appropriate adoption fee for the animal.

 Whether this is your first time or you're a seasoned pro, please download and read our foster manual.
 There you'll find everything you need to know about fostering with Waggytail Rescue including recommended supplies, documentation, initial health assessments, training, common behavioral issues, and a foster's role in adoption.